Tamil LGBTQ people: British Empire and British East India Company

+Indigenous customs suffered during this era.
+Ethnomusicologist Anna Morcom points out how 'modernity, nationalism, and colonial and bourgeois morality' supplanting existing performing arts throughout the 18th and 19th centuries, clashing with existing norms such as such as erotic dancing and gender fluidity.

 Estado da Índia

 Portuguese India had territorial control over only certain parts of modern-day India's western coast and the island of Lanka, with the remaining being settlements in Southern India (including Tamil Nadu), with these settlements and the island of Lanka being captured (or transferred) to the British later on.

 Upon arrival to the island of Sri Lanka, the Portuguese invaders painted the local population as "backwards" and "sinful", explaining that the "horror" of homosexuality was present on the island, characterizing the island's king as being frightening for allowing the act of sodomy on the island, and even accounting that the king himself partook in gay sex.